 - Problogger job board

-You’ll find gigs here, don’t be too pricey.
+You’ll find gigs here but don’t be too pricey.
 Remember, you are gathering experience.

 Write for each client as though it’s your dream job.
 Put in your best in every gig.